YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The first question is not how quickly we can operate again.
 The first question is whether the tissue, donor area, and emotional situation are ready for another surgical decision.

-The donor area is the bank account of hair transplantation.
+The donor area is a limited lifetime budget, not a refillable supply.
 If it has been used wisely, there may be enough reserve for future work.
 If it has been spent aggressively, the options become narrower and every correction becomes more difficult.

-Before considering a second hair transplant, I examine the donor area carefully.
-I look at density, extraction pattern, scar visibility, hair caliber, scalp contrast, and how the donor looks when the hair is cut short.
+Before considering a second hair transplant, donor review should include density, extraction pattern, scar visibility, hair caliber, scalp contrast, and how the donor looks when the hair is cut short.
 A donor area can look acceptable under longer hair and still reveal thinning or patchiness with a fade.

-This is where many patients feel surprised after FUE.
+Here, many patients feel surprised after FUE.
 They were told that FUE leaves no scar, but FUE does leave thousands of small extraction sites.
 When extraction is controlled and well distributed, the donor can still look natural.
-When extraction is too concentrated, the back of the head can look moth eaten or see through.
+When extraction is too concentrated, the back of the head can look moth-eaten or see-through.

-I have written separately about whether the donor area looks normal after FUE hair transplant, because this concern is very real.
+The page about whether the donor area looks normal after FUE hair transplant explains this concern more fully.
 Patients often judge the recipient area first, then months later realize that the donor area also affects how free they feel with hairstyles.

 In a second procedure, donor management becomes even more important.
 We must ask how many grafts were truly extracted in the first surgery, whether they survived, whether the donor still has uniform density, and whether future hair loss may require more grafts later.